mgarciaisaia/jekyll-import-mediawiki/README.md

 # jekyll-import-mediawiki

-This is a work-in-progress MediaWiki to Jekyll migrator.
+This _was_ a work-in-progress MediaWiki to Jekyll migrator.
+It still is a work-in-progress, but it doesn't mess with Jekyll anymore.

-If things go well, time will come to convert this project into a [jekyll/jekyll-import](https://github.com/jekyll/jekyll-import) [Importer](https://import.jekyllrb.com/docs/contributing/#creating-a-new-importer).

-Until then, it just scraps some MediaWiki you tell it to, and converts its pages to Jekyll-enabled markdown pages.
+It exports every revision of each page of a MediaWiki to Github Flavored Markdown files in a new repo, so you can upload it to Github and navigate it there.
+It takes care of the internal links so they still work, and keeps track of the versions so you can see the whole history of the wiki.

+Or at least _tries_ to ¯\\\_(ツ)\_/¯

 ## Usage

 Just `TARGET_SITE=http://your-site.sexy/ bundle exec ruby crawl.rb` and you should be good to go.
-Whenever the - pretty much verbose - script finishes, you should have a `_pages` directory with a subdirectory for each page.
+Whenever the - pretty much verbose - script finishes, you should have a `_pages` directory which is the full exported repository, ready to be pushed.

-You can simply copy those subdirectories to the root of your Jekyll site, and that'll work.

-But if you love yourself just a little bit, you'll be better copying the whole `_pages` directory inside the Jekyll's one.
-For making Jekyll aware of those new files, you should add a `include: ['_pages']` entry in your `_config.yml`.

 ## Installation

 Go to the project's root dir (the one with the `Gemfile`) and `bundle install`. **You should have `pandoc` available** on your system.
 Install it via your system's package manager (`sudo apt-get install pandoc`, `brew install pandoc`, etc).

+You need a `git` client available in the command line, too - but chances are you already have one.

 ## Bugs & contributions